 - It also has its own post office and an ATM.

 - Only one monarch, Edward VII, was born and died at Buckingham Palace.
 William IV was also born at the palace.
-Queen Elizabeth gave birth to Prince Charles there too.
+Queen Elizabeth gave birth to King Charles III there too.

 - It was bombed during World War II.
 It received nine direct bomb hits, some when the royal family was in residence.
 Queen Elizabeth, the Queen Mother said: “I’m glad we’ve been bombed.
 It makes me feel I can look the East End in the face.”